-A complete application for a standard patent is is subjected to an inventive step requirement.
+The subject matter of a complete application for a standard patent needs to be new (novel), inventive, and useful.
 The term of the standard patent is 20 years.

 The invention will be referenced against background knowledge in its technical field.
 This is sourced from common work practices as well as standard texts and handbooks, technical dictionaries and other material in the field.

 To be eligible for patent protection your invention must:

 - involve novelty (be new)

 - the invention has not been publicly disclosed in any form, anywhere in the world before the earliest priority date (date at which the application is first filed)

 - the invention must not be obvious for someone with knowledge and experience in the technological field of the invention

 The process of granting a standard patent usually takes up to 5 years.